 For more information email email@example.com

 As a fully qualified Cycling Instructor, there are other opportunities to use your skills in adult training, training for families and delivering led rides.

-Greg Woodford was working within the National Standards ambit from the beginning.
+Greg Woodford, director of Avanti Cycling, has been working within the National Standards ambit from the beginning.
 He was part of the working group that created the standards.